 Optionally increase C4 on card 11 to 47 µF for lower frequency MO mix on the signal output.

 For my personal 208 I chose to not use uA726s even though I have some.
 Instead I matched NPN transistor pairs on my Tektronix 577 curve tracer and bonded them together with a 3300 PPM/C 330R tempco (R12 on card 6 and R26 on card 7).
+An easier way to do it is to simply buy tape and reel.
+Then you can bend the leads a bit, put some epoxy on the faces, and tape them together with the tape and reel.

 The tempcos are Panasonic ERAS33J series from Mouser (667-ERA-S33J331V).
 Their specifications aren't the best as the resistance has a +/-5% value tolerance and the temperature coefficient has a +/-10% tolerance over temperature.
+I tape cardboard to the PCB and tape the leaded tempco so I can epoxy it to the top of the NPN pair.

 Here is my trimmer descriptions and the procedure I used to calibrate the module.
 Some trimmers had very little effect so I just centered them.